alyssadata/AI-Foundations-Epistemic-Integrity-and-Knowledge-Validation/02_answer_is_not_knowledge.md

 A system may appear settled because multiple sources converge.

 A system may appear complete because uncertainty has been compressed.

+A system may appear responsible because it uses institutional or governance language.

 AI Foundations requires the answer to remain a claim until its knowledge conditions remain intact.